MicrosoftDocs/powerbi-docs/powerbi-docs/service-datasets-across-workspaces.md

 ![Build permissions](media/service-datasets-across-workspaces/power-bi-dataset-build-permissions.png)

 Power BI introduced this permission in April 2019 as a complement to the existing permissions Read and Reshare.
-All users who had Read permission for datasets via app permissions, sharing, or workspace access at that time also got Build permissions for those same datasets.
-Those users got Build permission automatically because Read permission already granted them the right to build new content on top of the dataset, by using Analyze in Excel, or Export.
+All users who already had Read permission for datasets via app permissions, sharing, or workspace access at that time also get Build permissions for those same datasets.
+They get Build permission automatically because Read permission already granted them the right to build new content on top of the dataset, by using Analyze in Excel, or Export.

-With more this more granular Build permission, you can choose who can only view the content in the existing report or dashboard and who can create new content connected to the underlying datasets.
+With this more granular Build permission, you can choose who can only view the content in the existing report or dashboard and who can create content connected to the underlying datasets.

 ## Considerations and limitations